Preetha-Senthamilan/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the required libraries and read the dataframe.
+1.Import the required libraries and read the dataframe.

 2.Assign hours to X and scores to Y.